Muminur/smartlinks/backend/README.md

-# TinyURL Clone - Backend API
+# Shortlinks - Backend API

-Backend API server for the TinyURL Clone project, built with Express.js, TypeScript, MongoDB, and Redis.
+Backend API server for the Shortlinks project, built with Express.js, TypeScript, MongoDB, and Redis.

 ## Tech Stack